 Benches: (North aisle east, south aisle west and north porch) Probably C16 with fleur-de-lis finials.
-That in the south aisle bears the names of the farms which had been allocated seats on that particular bench, probably in the C18.
+That in the south aisle bears the names of the farms which had been allocated seats on it, probably in the C18.

 Font: C13 with a square bowl.
 The underside curves inwards and the capitals of the shafts on which it stands are carved into it, with a thicker central stem.
 The bowl is of local limestone, but the shafts are marble, possibly renewed.